 Yes, creatives are often those free-spirited, artistic types who may not exactly fit into the suit-and-tie, corporate world mold, but there is a difference when it comes to being a professional designer.
-The American Institute of Graphic Arts (AIGA) has an excellent list of professional standards for designers that I highly recommend reading: http://www.aiga.org/content.cfm/standards-professional-practice If the designer you are considering working with doesn’t seem to fit with these standards, then find one who does.
+The American Institute of Graphic Arts (AIGA) has an excellent list of professional standards for designers that I highly recommend reading: AIGA’s Standards of Professional Practice.
+If the designer you are considering working with doesn’t seem to fit with these standards, then find one who does.

 Thankfully, not everyone fits the two profiles above, but for someone new to hiring a designer, some of the clues might not be as clear.
 It’s easy to believe someone at face value who says they can do the job.
 Don’t be afraid to engage them in conversation to learn a little bit more about their personality, their experience, how they work with a client and how they apply it all to your specific project.
 Likewise, they should be asking you questions about your business and needs and getting to know the project better.
 When you give the green light and they give you an agreement, be sure to read through it and ask any questions you might have.